statamic-rad-pack/.github/profile/README.md

 This is the beginning of something new.
 We're assembling a crew that can work independently of the core Statamic team to build and maintain Addons and Starter Kits that serve the community.
 Think of this as "second-party" — third-party Addons and Kits with a first-party guarantee that they will be built and documented to the Core Team's standards, well-maintained, and not abandoned.

-## Most Rad Pack Addons should be free
+## Most Rad Pack Addons Should be Free

 The goal is provide broad usefulness for our users, not to make money.
 However, [some addons](https://statamic.com/addons/rad-pack/shopify) might require significant ongoign maintainence and may warrant being a paid product whose revenue would be shared with the developers.